jupyterlab/jupyter-ai/docs/source/users/index.md

 The `%ai list` subcommand prints a list of available providers and models.
 Some providers explicitly define a list of supported models in their API.
-However, other providers, like HuggingFace Hub, lack a well-defined list of available models.
+However, other providers, like Hugging Face Hub, lack a well-defined list of available models.
 In such cases, it's best to consult the provider's upstream documentation.
-The [HuggingFace website](https://huggingface.co/) includes a list of models, for example.
+The [Hugging Face website](https://huggingface.co/) includes a list of models, for example.

 Optionally, you can specify a provider ID as a positional argument to `%ai list`